Spiritual signs in nature and their meaning in indigenous cultures

 - a moment of renewal

 The dragonfly is often associated with balance and transformation.
-It lives both in water and in the air, which symbolizes adaptation.
+It lives in both water and air, symbolizing adaptability.

 It can represent: